WELCOME TO CHRIST CHURCH

 Christ Church, Trivandrum, which was consecrated in 1859, is the oldest church in the city.
 Set in sylvan surroundings, it is centrally located in the Palayam area, between the Chandrasekharan Nair Stadium and the University Stadium, and with the Kerala Legislative Complex on one side and the arterial Mahatma Gandhi Road on the other.

 The Church itself is an elegant building, built in the Gothic style, with beautiful stained glass windows portraying The Good Shepherd.
 The windows on the walls depict the twelve disciples (and their symbols) and others associated with the life of Jesus.

-Greetings to you in the precious name of our Lord, Jesus Christ.
+Greetings to you in the precious name of our Lord and Saviour, Jesus Christ.

 Yours in His service